 But it was the Apple Watch which got immensely popular and take over the market.
 In 2018 alone, Apple sold over 22 million Apple Watch devices.
 This lead many players to come into the market such as Xiaomi, Sony, Lenovo, and others.

 What Hardware is used in Fitness Tracking Devices?

-There are several different types of sensors which are used in tracking devices for monitoring the health parameters and transmitting data to the mobile apps.
+There are several different types of sensors in tracking devices for monitoring the health parameters and transmitting data to mobile apps.
 These are:

 Accelerometer, gyroscope, and compass are three separate hardware but can be encompassed into a single motion sensor.

 You must have heard of a GPS device for tracking the way to reach your destination.
 It uses satellites for mapping the routes, knowing the position, and measuring speed.
 Now many fitness tracking devices are using GPS for runners, cyclists, and hikers.
 Apple Watch Series 4, Sony SmartWatch 4, Fitbit Ionic, and Mobvoi TicWatch E2 do boast built-in GPS functionality.

 A barometric altimeter is a better alternative to GPS for elevation and altitude tracking.
 It can track the altitude of the object from the sea level based on the atmospheric pressure.
 It can also collect data on elevation if you are on a track or climbing stairs.